Articles on Shifting Sands

 Some infibulated women and girls need de-infibulating prior to achieving full heterosexual intercourse and almost all prior to a vaginal delivery.
 The need for the minor surgical procedure is usually determined on inspection of the external genitals by an experienced health professional.

 Some women who have only known an infibulated external genitalia and like its aesthetic appearance, would prefer their external labia re-infibulated (re-sutured) after de-infibulation.
-But because re-infibulation is illegal, it’s not allowed in the NHS.
-This was the basis for the unsuccessful legal and political FGM trial of a medical doctor in 2015, in the UK.
+But because re-infibulation is illegal, it’s not allowed in the NHS or UK.
+This was the basis for the unsuccessful legal and political FGM trial of a medical doctor in 2015.

 We must be free to do what we like to our bodies